Visit Seneghe, hidden gem in central Sardinia

 Their purest award-winning olive oil is only one of the reasons I always enjoy the town.
 Add to it some great wine, honey, exquisite bread and pastries, and you will complete the Mediterranean scene.

 Whenever you will have the chance to visit Seneghe, it will be clear to you that it’s no ordinary place.
-For its mountain, food fairs, beautiful landscape and traditions, you should include it in your Sardinia bucket list.
+For its mountain, food fairs, beautiful landscape and traditions, you should definitely include it in your Sardinia bucket list.

 Nowhere like here will you hear weird and funny anecdotes.
-Nothing made up, only truthful accounts, simple facts of daily life of traditional Sardinia.
+Nothing made up, only truthful accounts, simple facts of the daily life of traditional Sardinia.
 The ancient folktale of Lady Craziness will sure come up to your mind.
 And if you meet someone from here, they will confirm that behind every legend is a hint of truth.